 2. Plan the Scope for a Test Run

-Technology merger integration is rarely done in one go because of the risks to business continuity.
+Technology merger integration rarely occurs in one go because of the risks to business continuity.
 It’s more of an iterative process where you progressively migrate and align different elements of the IT portfolios.

-Therefore, we suggest starting with a “test candidate” first — a system that will serve as a reference for all subsequent candidates.
-This allows you to create an effective and repeatable model for carrying out post-M&A migrations with a high degree of confidence.
+Therefore, we suggest starting with a “test candidate” — a system that will serve as a reference for all subsequent candidates.
+This allows you to create a compelling and repeatable model for carrying out post-M&A migrations with high confidence.

-For the purpose of this post, we came up with a quick study.
+For this post, we came up with a quick study.
 Let’s say a company just acquired a new tech subsidiary and wants to rapidly integrate the target company’s IT teams into their work environment.

 To do that, the company needs to:

-- Migrate and consolidate work environments such as JIRA, Confluence, IDEs.
+- Migrate and consolidate work environments such as JIRA, Confluence, and IDEs.

 - Transition period plan: At the same time, we also set up a backup plan to ensure easy roll-back in case of any issues.
 We test all the new environments and collect feedback from the teams.

 - Post-migration period plan: We create a timeline for performing QA work and user acceptance testing (UAT).
-Then suggest the follow-up steps for shutting down the mitigated source system(s) at the target company.
+Then, suggest the follow-up steps for shutting down the target company’s mitigated source system(s).

 3. Migrate and Assess

-In the course of any sort of data migration and integration you should look for:
+In the course of any sort of data migration and integration, you should look for the following: